herlss/simplechat/README.md

 [Check it out here!](https://simplechat-cogp.onrender.com/)

+(Render is VERY SLOW, so you might have to wait a lil)

 ## Description

 A real-time chat application built with JavaScript, Socket.io, and MongoDB Atlas.
 Users can communicate across three different chat rooms, and all messages are stored in a MongoDB Atlas database for persistence and chat history retrieval.